Where did the baby name Zorina come from in 1939?

 She was introduced to American film audiences in The Goldwyn Follies (1938).
 The next year, she had a starring role in On Your Toes (1939).

-In response, a handful of American parents named their baby girls Zorina around that time, and the name ended up debuting on the U.S. charts:
+In response, a handful of American parents named their baby girls Zorina around that time, and the name ended up debuting in the U.S. baby name data:

 • 1941: unlisted